GomuSkelly/MozAIk/README.md

 Artwork generation models used in the demo video: [DreamShaper 8](https://civitai.com/models/4384) [Pixel Sorting](https://civitai.com/models/57963?modelVersionId=128713) [J.R.
 "Bob" Dobbs - v1.0](https://civitai.com/models/74788?modelVersionId=79532)

-After generating your first mp4 in ComfyUI with MozAIk_v1.json, open Mixxx and navigate via the Library to the "audio" folder inside ComfyUI > outputs.
+After generating your first .mp4 in ComfyUI with MozAIk_v1.json, open Mixxx and navigate via the Library to the "audio" folder inside ComfyUI > outputs.
 Right click on the "audio" folder and select "Add to Quick Links".
-You will now be able to see the generated .mp4's under "Tracks" in the Library, and (on Windows) can use the shortcut Ctrl+Shift+L to rescan the Library.
+You will now be able to see the newly generated .mp4's under "Tracks" in the Library, and (on Windows) can use the shortcut Ctrl+Shift+L to rescan the Library.

 The MozAIk intro video used the prompt "160bpm trap heaven church dubstep jungle".
 This generates audio that mostly has either 80/160 bpm although there are also generations that have other random bpm.